ncatlab/nlab-content/pages/8/9/2/7/17298/content.md

 +-- {: .num_theorem #StableModelStructuresOnDiagramSpectra}
 ###### Theorem

-The [[Bousfield localization of model categories|left Bousfield localization]] of the strict model structures of prop. \ref{StrictModelStructureOnDiagramSpectra} at the stable equivalences of def. \ref{StableEquivalencesForDiagramSpectra} exist, to be called the _stable model structures_.
+The [[Bousfield localization of model categories|left Bousfield localization]] of the strict model structures of prop. \ref{StrictModelStructureOnDiagramSpectra} at the stable equivalences of def. \ref{StableEquivalencesForDiagramSpectra} exists, to be called the _stable model structures_.

 Explicitly, there is a model structure $\mathbb{S}_{dia} Mod_{stable}$ whose